community health

 Posted by LeighJaschke on Sep 09, 2009

 The recently released mHealth Ethnography Report is an important addition to the growing body of knowledge about the potential for community health initiatives supported by mobile technology.
-As we have noted before, much of the health care in rural communities is provides by community health workers, largely untrained paraprofessionals.
+As we have noted before, much of the health care in rural communities is provided by community health workers, largely untrained paraprofessionals.

 The report hones in on the potential of SMS/text messages and voice services accessible via mobile to reinforce outreach services and support for these community health workers.
 The authors assess the initial state of information, communication, and mobile phone use for maternal and newborn health in the health sector and the general population in the Dangme West District in the Greater Accra Region.